Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Discussion

 \section{Discussion}

 We studied the Public Goods game for well-mixed populations both theoretically and in agent-based simulations of Darwinian evolution of stochastic strategies, using genes that encode the probabilities for cooperation and punishment.
 It is known that punishment can drive the evolution of cooperation above a critical synergy level as long as there is a spatial structure in the environment~\cite{Brandtetal2003,Helbingetal2010}.
 It was also previously believed that in well-mixed populations cooperation via punishment can only become successful if additional factors like reputation~\cite{Sigmundetal2001} or the potential for abstaining from the public good~\cite{SzaboHauert2002,Hauertetal2007} are influencing the evolution.
 Here we show that cooperation readily emerges in a well-mixed environment above a critical level of synergy.
 This critical level is influenced by a number of factors: the rate of punishment because punishment favors cooperating groups, but also spatial structure~\cite{SzaboHauert2002,Brandtetal2003,Helbingetal2010c}, because a single cooperator can nucleate a transition simply because offspring cooperators are placed next to it, giving rise to a ``bubble" of cooperators of sufficient size.
+This finding is similar to the observation of frequency-dependent cooperation when punishment (but not cooperation) is probabilistic~\cite{Chenetal2014}, even though the game studied by Chen et al.\ is different from the game we consider here in that punishment is shared among the punisher, whereas in our game (which is the one studied by Helbing et al.~\cite{Helbingetal2010}), each punisher acts on his own.

+We have not studied here the possibility of ``anti-social" punishment\cite{NakamaruIwasa2006,Randetal2010,RandNowak2011}, where non-cooperating defectors can punish cooperators, but we do not expect this possibility to change the overall picture.
+Indeed, in simulations in which defection was not punished but instead rewarded (a negative punishment), this only served to reinforce the defecting phase, as was also found in~\cite{Hauseretal2014}.
+A transition to the cooperative phase still takes place at sufficiently high synergy.
+Phase transitions between cooperative and defection phases have also been observed in a spatial version of the Public Goods game where costly rewards are given for cooperation, rather than the costly punishment for defectors~\cite{SzolnokiPerc2012}.
+It would be interesting to study this game within the context of evolving probabilistic strategies.